bewillcott/bewsoftware-mdj-cli/README.md

-# Markdownj CLI
+# MDj CLI
-Command-line program that uses the Markdownj Core library.
+Command-line program that uses the MDj Core library.

+This is a renamed package.
+It was the Markdownj-Cli project, and the core was Markdownj-Core.
+However, as I have done a lot of code changes to the core library and plan to publish both this program and the core, I believe that the rename was necessary.
+Further, the code in both has been refactored to a new package basename of: `com.bewsoftware.mdj.*`.  `bewsoftware.com` is a domain name that I now own.

 ## Status
 This is a program under active development.
 It is not yet ready for release.